-25 SSA 220, Quality Control for an Audit of Financial Statements, paragraph 12
+25 SSA 220, Quality Management for an Audit of Financial Statements, paragraph 22-24

-- Past misstatements and whether they were corrected on a timely basis. - The nature of the entity and its environment, and the entity's system of internal control (including control deficiencies). - Significant changes that the entity or its operations may have undergone since the prior financial period. - Those particular types of transactions and other events or account balances (and related disclosures) where the auditor experienced difficulty in performing the necessary audit procedures, for example, due to their complexity. - A41.
+- A40.
+The auditor's previous experience with the entity and audit procedures performed in previous audits may provide the auditor with information about such matters as: - Past misstatements and whether they were corrected on a timely basis. - The nature of the entity and its environment, and the entity's system of internal control (including control deficiencies). - Significant changes that the entity or its operations may have undergone since the prior financial period. - Those particular types of transactions and other events or account balances (and related disclosures) where the auditor experienced difficulty in performing the necessary audit procedures, for example, due to their complexity. - A41.
 The auditor is required to determine whether information obtained from the auditor's previous experience with the entity and from audit procedures performed in previous audits remains relevant and reliable, if the auditor intends to use that information for the purposes of the current audit.
 If the nature or circumstances of the entity have changed, or new information has been obtained, the information from prior periods may no longer be relevant or reliable for the current audit.
 To determine whether changes have occurred that may affect the relevance or reliability of such information, the auditor may make inquiries and perform other appropriate audit procedures, such as walk-throughs of relevant systems.
 If the information is not reliable, the auditor may consider performing additional procedures that are appropriate in the circumstances.